asumayaafrin/upskillcampus/Agriculture_Crop_Yield_Prediction/README.md

+# upskillcampus

+Data Science and Machine Learning Industrial Internship Projects submitted for Upskill Campus and The IoT Academy.

 # Data Science & Machine Learning Internship Projects

 This repository contains the Data Science & Machine Learning projects completed during the Industrial Internship organized by Upskill Campus, The IoT Academy, and UniConverge Technologies Pvt.
 Ltd. (UCT).